liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 ## Hardware

 I needed to connect two sets of wires together via relays while also monitoring for the voltage signal of the buzz.
-A commenter on Chris’s article turned me on to the [Shelly Plus Uni](https://us.shelly.com/products/shelly-plus-uni) as a device that should fit the bill.
+A commenter on Chris’s article turned me on to the [Shelly Plus Uni](https://us.shelly.com/products/shelly-plus-uni) as a device which should fit the bill.

 The board arrived, and I got to wiring everything up: first with alligator clips and jumper wires, then soldering a PCB that could act as a bridge between the intercom wiring and the Shelly.